Region: Central Virginia

 Thomas Jefferson brokered the sale of our land to a Florentine Viticulturilist, Filippo Mazzei, inviting him to become his neighbor and to help in realizing Jefferson’s dream for the native production of wine in Virginia.
 First plantings of European vinifera varieties were in 1774 – in full view of Monticello.
 Unfortunately the Revolutionary War interrupted this venture and it was not until 1981 that planting vineyards here again regained favor.

-Thirty five years ago, we introduced quality modern viticulture to Virginia, helping realize Jefferson’s dream.
+Thirty six years ago, we introduced quality modern viticulture to Virginia, helping realize Jefferson’s dream.
 Our winery offers select wines of superior quality and is considered to have “one of the region’s most consistent track records” (Wine Spectator).